 My name is Mason Youngblood, and I am a postdoctoral researcher in the Minds and Traditions Research Group at the Max Planck Institute for the Science of Human History.
 In my research, I apply methods from computational social science, cultural evolution, and behavioral ecology to questions about human and non-human animal behavior.
-Specifically, I’m interested in understanding how sexual selection and cultural evolution drive changes in birdsong at the population-level, and how behaviors and beliefs, such as music and extremist ideology, spread through human populations.
+Specifically, I’m interested in understanding how cognitive biases and population structure shape the cultural evolution of behaviors and beliefs (e.g. music, extremist ideology, birdsong, conspiracy theories).

 I’m also passionate about R and data visualization.
 Some of my favorite examples from my published and submitted work are shown below: